 - qXR scans abnormal chest X-rays to identify and localize 18 clinically relevant findings with an accuracy of over 95%.
 We have deployed this in various use cases, from screening to radiology assistance, to even post-read quality control.
 For example, qXR can screen for tuberculosis and is used in public health screening programs globally.
 When used as a point-of-care screening tool for TB, followed by immediate bacteriological/NAAT confirmation, qXR significantly reduces time to diagnosis.

-- qER is designed to triage critical cases and provide diagnostic assistance in head CT scans – a first-line diagnostic modality for patients with head injury or stroke. qER automatically detects intracranial hemorrhages (ICH) and its subtypes (intraparenchymal (IPH), intraventricular (IVH), subdural (SDH), extradural (EDH) and subarachnoid (SAH)), cranial fractures, midline shift and mass effect from non-contrast head CT scans.
+- qER is the only AI model in the market that can detect all possible critical findings from a non-contrast head CT scan. qER is designed to triage critical cases and provide diagnostic assistance in head CT scans – a first-line diagnostic modality for patients with head injury or stroke. qER automatically detects intracranial hemorrhages (ICH) and its subtypes (intraparenchymal (IPH), intraventricular (IVH), subdural (SDH), extradural (EDH) and subarachnoid (SAH)), cranial fractures, midline shift and mass effect from non-contrast head CT scans.

-JD: What’s the big “Aha” moment when you first show users what your AI algorithm(s) can do for them?
+JD: What’s the big “Aha” moment when you first show users what your AI model(s) can do for them?

 The next big Aha is when customers see our richness of peer-reviewed publications.
 Every AI company wants to claim high accuracy numbers, and yet there is a lack of trust among clinicians.
 We take this job of building trust as core to our company and therefore have invested resources to expose our algorithms to multiple independent reviews and peer-reviewed publications that help us reduce that trust deficit.
 The fact that our algorithms can identify and label the exact abnormalities, as well as their locations within the scans in a matter of minutes, with near-radiologist accuracy in a clinical setting, has been our biggest highlight.

 Lastly, our integration within radiology workflow is the final wow!
-For example, we have worked with Nuance to integrate our AI algorithm outputs in PowerScribe One to allow radiologists to consume these outputs according to their preferred workflow.
+For example, we are working with Nuance to integrate our AI model outputs in PowerScribe One to allow radiologists to consume these outputs according to their preferred workflow.
 We are also integrating our outputs to help to prioritize radiologist worklists using PowerScribe Workflow Orchestration.

 JD: What challenges or needs did you see that drove you to focus on this?